nim-lang/Nim/doc/manual_experimental.rst

     # an object reachable from 'n' is potentially mutated

-The algorithm behind this analysis is decribed in the `view types section <#view-types-algorithm>`_.
+The algorithm behind this analysis is described in the `view types section <#view-types-algorithm>`_.